ginabeki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Create a script that creates a directory called `my_dir` with permissions 751 in the working directory.

 #### File 13-change_group
-- Write a script that changes the group owner to school for the file hello
+Write a script that changes the group owner to school for the file hello

 - The file `hello` will be in the working directory

 #### File 100-change_owner_and_group
 - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+#### File 101-symbolic_link_permissions
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+- The file `_hello` is in the working directory
+- The file `_hello` is a symbolic link